DanielSmith/snapperstore/README.md

 It is not intended to be a production level example of validation, error handling, etc.  This is simply a quick example that I did for a friend.
 It is mostly extracted from my <a href="https://github.com/DanielSmith/ThereThenThat-Server">ThereThenThat project</a>.

+This uses Vue.js Dynamic Components.
+This is a good alternative to having a lot of v-if/else within a template.

 ## Features

 * display groups of images, audio(mp3), and video(mp4) by day uploaded